Tissa Wijeratne: Contributions to migraine and headache research in Australia

-Wijeratne has played a role in migraine and headache research and advocacy in Australia.
-He was mentored by professors Peter Goadsby and Jim Lance, and was involved in the establishment of the Australia New Zealand Headache Society in 2024.
-Wijeratne contributed to drafting its constitution, designing its logo, and creating its website.
-He also produced a film on migraine and disability in Australia, and was involved in establishing a dedicated charity for migraine in 2018.

-His research has highlighted the burden of migraine, including a 2018 Lancet publication that identified it as a leading cause of disability in Australia.
-In 2019, he led a World Brain Day campaign on migraine, contributing to a nationwide awareness effort.
-He was also involved in launching the HEAD research group, which studied headache-related admissions in emergency departments across Australia and New Zealand.
-This work led to the publication of 14 research papers.

-Wijeratne and his colleagues proposed updates to the SNOOP-10 classification of secondary headaches, introducing two new headache syndromes and suggesting a revision to SNOOP-12 in 2023.
-He contributed to academic publications on migraine, headache disorders, and COVID-19-related brain involvement.

 Wijeratne became a key catalyst for resurrecting headache research and advocacy in Australia.
 During this journey, Prof. Peter Goadsby and Prof Jim Lance mentored him.
 Wijeratne became the force behind Australia's re-birth of headache society in 2024.
 He wrote the original constitution, designed the logo, and set up the first website template for the Australia New Zealand Headache Society.
 He produced the first film on migraine and disability in Australia.
 His leadership was the key to establishing the first dedicated charity for migraine in 2018.

 Wijeratne and colleagues showed the world that migraine is the leading cause of disability in Australia in a landmark paper published in the Lancet in 2018.

 He then led the historic first World Brain Day campaign on migraine.
 Wijeratne rallied the entire world towards a massive awareness campaign.
 On 22 July 2019, all ABC stations talked about migraines across Australia.

 Wijeratne and his colleagues launched the HEAD research group at the same time.
 Over five thousand headache admissions across 67 emergency departments across Australia and New Zealand were studied in real-time, with zero research funding support.
 14 landmark research papers were published out of this work.

 Wijeratne et al introduced two new headache syndromes to the SNOOP-10 classification of secondary headaches with a proposal for SNOOP-12 in 2023.

 Wijeratne was appointed as the Section Editor for Stroke, Section Editor for Migraine and headache medicine, Encyclopaedia 2023 Edition in 2021.

-Advising Science Direct, Wijeratne is Australia's leading academic publisher on migraine and headache disorders, COVID-19 and brain involvement, and Long COVID.